panr/hugo-theme-terminal/README.md

   # can be overridden in a page's front-matter
   # TocTitle = "Table of Contents" # default

+  # set if posts should show timestamps, not just datestamps
+  # also shows timestamps for last modified, if enabled
+  showPostTime = false # default false

+  # set if post times should show seconds
+  # has no effect unless showPostTime is true
+  postTimeSeconds = false # default false

 [params.twitter]
   # set Twitter handles for Twitter cards